comp-physics/QLBM-frugal/README.md

-A two-circuit approach to reducing quantum resources for the quantum lattice Boltzmann method
+A resource frugal quantum lattice Boltzmann method
 ==========

 Code for reproducing the results of the "A two-circuit approach to reducing quantum resources for the quantum lattice Boltzmann method" paper